 The consequences of an administrative hearing suspension depend on your record in Osage Beach, MO and beyond:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Osage Beach, MO area after 30 days.
+- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Osage Beach, MO after 30 days.

 If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Osage Beach, MO.
 You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
 If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as: